 About Our Experience

-We arrived at the Bluebird Cafe at 2:45 on a Saturday in February, really just to take a photo of the building.
-We pulled up to a strip mall, wondering if we were at the right place.
+We arrived at the Bluebird Cafe at 2:45 on a Saturday in February.
+Tim and I pulled up to a strip mall, wondering if we were at the right place.
 I double checked Google maps…how can something so iconic to Nashville be tucked away in a tiny strip mall?
 Well, we were in the right place.

 As the line grew and grew, we knew that the Bluebird Cafe must be something special.
 At 5:30 we were led inside, took our seats at the corner of the bar (bar seating is no longer available for walk-ins) and ordered our food and drinks.
 During the course of the hour guests filtered in and then the artists took their seats in the center of the room.